waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - **Battle Menu Anomaly:** The game appears to intentionally restrict move selection in certain wild battles to the first move slot.
     - **Party Menu 'SWITCH' Lock:** The game can prevent using the 'SWITCH' command in the party menu, observed after multiple failed escape attempts.
     - **Shop Menu Navigation Anomaly:** The Cerulean Mart shop menu does not follow a standard grid layout and requires 'B' to exit.
-    - **PC Withdrawal/Deposit Anomaly:** The PC has a non-standard, fixed behavior.
-Selecting 'WITHDRAW PKMN' automatically withdraws the first Pokémon in the box list if the party has space.
-Selecting 'DEPOSIT PKMN' automatically deposits the lead Pokémon in the party.
-There is no option to choose which Pokémon to withdraw or deposit.
-- **Area-Specific Mechanics:**
-    - **Pewter Museum Trap Tile:** On Pewter Museum 2F, the tile at (3,5) is a trap that warps the player to an isolated room.
-Escape requires interacting with a follower Pikachu.
-    - **Pokemon Tower 6F Healer Change:** The friendly Channeler at (13,11) is no longer a healer.
-Her dialogue has changed to 'I feel anemic and weak...'.

 # V. Tile Mechanics & Interaction Rules
 - **General Traversal:**